Higsons Brewery: Expansion through the 1920s

 In 1918, the brewery was bought by J. Sykes & Company.
 The combined company began to expand further, acquiring several public houses on the Wirral and the Spraggs Brewery in 1919.
 In 1923, the company bought the newly merged Walker Cains' Brewery in Liverpool's Stanhope Street following that company's decision to focus production at its Warrington brewery.
 There was one last push for expansion in 1927, when the firm acquired Joseph Jones & Co. in Knotty Ash.
 A further 70 public houses were added as a result.

 The later years

 In 1962, Higsons purchased a new head office in North Street, Liverpool.
 1974 saw the brewery merge with James Mellor & Sons.
-In 1978, Higsons acquired the Bent's Brewery, which was based next to its North Street head office.
+In 1978, Higsons acquired Bent's Brewery, which was based next to its North Street head office.
 The vendor was the Bass Brewery.
 Boddingtons of Manchester acquired Higsons in 1985 but decided to abandon brewing in 1989 to focus on its pubs.
-Boddingtons' brewing arm was sold to Whitbread in 1990 which then subsequently closed the Higsons Stanhope brewery.
+Boddingtons' brewing arm was sold to Whitbread in 1990 which subsequently closed the Higsons Stanhope brewery.

 Revival of the Higsons brand

 In 2005, the former Mayflower Brewery in Wigan, originally run by a former Higsons brewing chemist, was commissioned to recreate the original Higsons Bitter in a series of test brews.
 The beer was subsequently produced in Liverpool before production ended.

-The beer was later produced by the Liverpool Organic Brewery in 2011 before being the licence to produce the brand ended.
+The beer was later produced by the Liverpool Organic Brewery in 2011 before the licence to produce the brand ended.